-- 2010 Graduates (prior to fall semester 2010): Current seniors scheduled to graduate prior to the fall semester of 2010 may use either the 2003 or 2009 concordant score requirements (mix and match to their advantage) to meet the high school graduation testing requirements.
-The flexibility for concordant score requirements will be retained for students in this cohort who do not graduate in 2010. - Students Currently Holding a Certificate of Completion: The requirements for students currently holding a certificate of completion must be based on the test taken, since changes to the test content were made to the SAT.
+Students Currently Holding a Certificate of Completion: The requirements for students currently holding a certificate of completion must be based on the test taken, since changes to the test content were made to the SAT.
 As always, students may use a combination of SAT and ACT scores to meet the high school graduation testing requirements.
-The flexibility for concordant score requirements will be retained for students in this cohort who do not meet the requirements in 2010.
-Students presenting ACT scores (no date restriction): Students may use the 2003 ACT concordant score requirements to meet the high school graduation testing requirements in reading and mathematics. - Students presenting SAT scores dated prior to March 2005: Students must use the 2003 concordant score requirements to meet the high school graduation testing requirements in reading and mathematics. - 2.
-Students presenting revised SAT scores dated March 2005 and beyond: Students may use either the 2003 or 2009 concordant score requirements (mix and match to their advantage) to meet high school graduationtesting requirements.
+Students presenting ACT scores (no date restriction): Students may use ACT concordant score requirements to meet the high school graduation testing requirements in reading.